mtnwrw/pdqimage/README.md

 Android/arm architectures.
 The compression algorithms are hand-tuned using ARMv7/NEONv3 assembler code and are able to compress:
  * YUV 420 8-Bit Images
- * RAW images with bit-depth of up to 14 bits (embedded in 16-bit words)
+ * RAW images with bit-depths of up to 14 bits (embedded in 16-bit words)

 Prerequisites
 -------------